Frequently Asked Questions

-If all $2,947 were just spent on food, you would be dining on lobster, caviar and champagne.
+If all $3,353 were just spent on food, you would be dining on lobster, caviar and champagne.
 As you are aware, we're not that extravagant.
-Here's how your money is spent: Historically, the University uses about one-third of the money to pay for costs associated with operating the two dining halls, the food court, and the cart locations - heat, hot water, lights, custodial, physical improvements, maintenance care, replacement of equipment, etc. The remaining funds are divided among three major cost categories: food, labor and direct.
-In an average year, we spend 44% of our expenses on food, 46% on labor and 10% on direct (phone, laundry, china replacement, insurance, soaps, etc.).
+Here's how your money is spent: Historically, the University uses about one-third of the money to pay for costs associated with operating the two dining halls, the food court, and the convenience locations - heat, hot water, lights, custodial, physical improvements, maintenance care, replacement of equipment, etc. The remaining funds are divided among three major cost categories: food, labor and direct costs.
+In an average year, we spend 44% of our expenses on food, 46% on labor and 10% on direct costs (phone, laundry, china replacement, insurance, soaps, etc.).

 Why can't my friend use my ID for dining hall meals when I'm out of town?
 Someone might as well use it since the meals are paid for.

 Clarkson board rates are based on actual meals served rather on the number of outstanding contracts.
 By looking at our past experience with Clarkson students, we estimate the average number of meals each student will attend according to his or her meal plan each week.
 In other words, they are based on the fact that the average student will attend only a certain percentage of the meals served.
 If contracts were transferrable, we would have to increase the cost of the meal contract to cover the increased attendance.

 Why do I have to present my ID every time I enter the dining room?